project-leek/project-leek/docs/README.md

 To use LaTeX Workshop, you need to install:
 - [TeX-Live](https://tug.org/texlive/) (or equivalent)

-    TeX-Live can be installed on Ubuntu via: `sudo apt install texlive texlive-latex-extra texlive-lang-german`
+    TeX-Live can be installed on Ubuntu via: `sudo apt install texlive texlive-latex-extra texlive-lang-german texlive-bibtex-extra biber`

 - [latexmk](https://mg.readthedocs.io/latexmk.html)